klikli-dev/modonomicon/docs/basics/structure/book.md

 The book name.
 Will not parse markdown.

+### **description** (DescriptionId or Component JSON, _optional_)

+The book description.
+Can be styled using markdown.
+Will be displayed on the first page when opening the book if it is in index mode.

+### **display_mode** (String, _optional_)

+Default value: `node`.
+The display mode of the book.
+Can be `node` or `index`.
+Index mode ("patchouli-style") will display all categories in a list.
+A book in index mode will also display all categories in index mode.
+Node mode ("thaumonomicon-style") will display a "tree/quest/progress" view of the book.
+A book in node mode can have categories in index mode.

 ### **tooltip** (DescriptionId, _optional_)

 The book tooltip, shown when the item is hovered.
 Will not parse markdown.